On Living Wages

 Additionally, we subscribe to the stated mission of RAISE: High Road Restaurants, ”[to] advocate for fair wages and increased racial and gender equity through hiring, training, and promotional practices.”

-Now in early 2021, we have taken the next step; this time targeting pay equity.
+In early 2021 we took the next step; this time targeting pay equity.
 Enacting an Administrative Fee allowed us to distribute these funds across the restaurant’s employees (excluding ownership), decreasing the wage gap that had been so prevalent between tipped and non-tipped positions.

 On Pay Equity